 Seriously guys, this place is magical and often had me wondering, is this real life?

 Of course you are going to want to be in the sun and ocean as much as possible so, as always, protect yourself from those harsh rays.
 Which are inevitably stronger in the Maldives due to its location just north of the Equator.

-Make sure to apply lots of sunscreen and wear a rash guard when snorkeling.
+Make sure to apply lots of sunscreen (I highly recommend Sun Bum because it is reef safe) and wear a rash guard when snorkeling.
 And don’t forget about the backs of your legs as those areas are the most vulnerable to the sun!

-All these photos were shot with our GoPro Hero 3.
-Since then we have upgraded to the Leica XU camera and the GoPro Hero 4.
+All these photos were shot with the Leica XU camera and the GoPro Hero 6.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.